sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-08_kaumara-material-in-the-ashtangasamgraha-a-rambling-discussion.md

 +++
-title = "kaumAra material in the aShTA~NgasaMgraha: a ramblingxa0discussion"
+title = "kaumAra material in the aShTA~NgasaMgraha: a rambling discussion"

 +++
 **The provenance of the aShTA\~NgasaMgraha**